 Weeks later, pushing my daughter’s stroller to the playground, I got a call from our insurance agent.
-Our claim was approved.
+A claim we had filed was approved.
 We were going to be reimbursed for most of our possessions, even our hotel stay.
-I had given the insurance company the name of the company who pumped the water out of the basement; they claimed that a large rock in the pipes (on the city’s side) had caused a blockage, preventing the water from discharging into the sewer.
+I had given the insurance company the name of the company that had pumped the water out of the basement; the guys in yellow waders claimed a large rock in the pipes (on the city’s side of the connection—very important) had caused a blockage, preventing the water from discharging into the sewer.
 We never knew for sure whether this was the truth or a story to protect our landlord, but it helped us immensely.

 I wouldn’t wish our experience on anyone, which is why I’m now passionate about knowing your rights as a renter.
 I will never again rent anything with a basement, especially not a dug-out basement.
 It's just asking for (flooding) trouble.
 And I tell every new renter to get renter's insurance, it's so cheap yet so important.
 And if something seems fishy about an apartment, it probably is.
 Don't ignore a bad feeling or a red flag.
 Nothing clears up or goes away on its own.

-And finally, our experience tested my marriage, in a good way, and now we have a whole litany of phrases that recall those strange days, like, “You people!” and “She gave me a list!” and my favorite, the always prophetic, “A basement is a basement.”
+And finally, the experience tested our marriage, in a good way, and now we have a whole litany of phrases that recall those strange days, like, “You people!” and “She gave me a list!” and my favorite, the always prophetic, “A basement is a basement.”

 And when one of us comments on the rain, and says something like, “It’s basement-flooding weather,” we both know exactly which basement the other is talking about.